web-stuff-98/go-social-media/README.md

 This is my Golang social media personal project.
 I made tests for the React components.
 A couple of them are broken, but most pass.

 This is also my 2nd Go project.
 It has Mutex locks and uses channels so there are no race conditions.
-My other project was crap, but this one doesn't work properly yet either
+My other project was crap, this one just has a couple of very minor bugs that I haven't been bothered to fix yet

 ## Features
  - Private & group video chat